A charming and sophisticated destination that welcomes visitors with open arms.

 Over the centuries, it has inspired musicians, artists, and filmmakers, earning a reputation as a city of music, enchanting gardens, and breathtaking views.

-Here, we are sharing seven tips to make you feel at home when travelling around this magnificent part of Italy.
+Here are 10 tips to help you feel at home while exploring this magnificent corner of Italy.

 Find more about what to do in Ravello like a local, according to Visit Italy.

-Since its foundation in the 5th century, Ravello has enchanted all sorts of travellers.
-It was an inspiration for William Turner, a peaceful refugee for Winston Churchill, a home for Gore Vidal, a romantic retreat for Greta Garbo.
+Since its founding in the 5th century, Ravello has cast a quiet spell over all kinds of travellers.
+It inspired William Turner, offered refuge to Winston Churchill, became home to Gore Vidal and a romantic escape for Greta Garbo.

 Its gardens, those of Villa Cimbrone and Villa Rufolo, are among the main reasons to visit Ravello.
 But there's also the music scene, the casual and soft old-town Mediterranean vibes, the world-class views, and the scents (and flavours) of Amalfi lemons all around.